The Courtyard

 Thomas E. Marr and Son (active Boston, about 1875-1954) Fifty-one Photographs of Green Hill, Brookline, Massachusetts, 1905.

-Prior to the construction of the New Wing in 2012, a series of other buildings, including several wooden and plexiglass houses, were used to house many plants, gardening supplies, and other horticultural tools needed to care for each of the Courtyard's majestic shows.
-Among its many other uses, the Carriage House supplied office space for the Horticulture team, and a potting shed connected them with the greenhouses.
+Prior to the construction of the New Wing in 2012, a series of other buildings—including several wooden and plexiglass houses—were used to house plants, gardening supplies, and other horticultural tools needed to care for each of the Courtyard's majestic shows.
+The former Carriage House contained office space for the Horticulture team and a potting shed connected to the greenhouses.

 photo by Lynn McLarin